1740 – 1776: Before the Revolution

 The Declaration of Independence in 1776 was an act of rebellion the British king, George III, could not allow, and following the Battle of Long Island, a decisive initial defeat for George Washington, British forces occupied all of New York City and Long Island.

 Samuel was led away through the village and towards Jericho, traveling up the long hill in Pine Hollow.
-Coming down the hill were Thomas Buchanan and his wife Almy, Samuel’s sister, riding in a Phaeton carriage, with Samuel’s daughter Audrey alongside on horseback.
-Though he was Tory, Buchanan was very close to the Townsends.
-He was Samuel’s brother-in-law, was also in the shipping business, and had hired Samuel’s son Solomon to captain his merchant ship, the Glasgow.
+Coming down the hill were Thomas Buchanan and his wife Almy, riding in a Phaeton carriage, with Samuel’s daughter Audrey alongside on horseback.
+Though he was considered a Tory, Buchanan was very close to the Townsends.
+His wife Almy was Samuel’s niece, the daughter of his brother and business partner, Jacob, who lived directly next door.
+Thomas Buchanan was also in the shipping business with the Townsends, and had hired Samuel’s oldest son Solomon to captain his merchant ship, the Glasgow.

 When Buchanan saw Samuel being led away, he took Audrey’s horse and followed the soldiers to Jericho, where he paid a huge sum of money, several thousand pounds, to secure Samuel’s freedom.
 To the great relief of family and friends in Oyster Bay, Samuel returned home, unharmed.
 Following the end of the war in 1783, when all British were required to evacuate, Thomas Buchanan’s great loyalty and friendship were remembered, and he was allowed to stay and continue his successful merchant business in New York.